curl/curl-www/README.md

 # curl-www

-This is (most of) the curl.haxx.se web site contents.
+This is (most of) the www.curl.se web site contents.
 It mostly builds static HTML files that are preprocessed.

 ## Prerequisites